 Newly admitted students may only request a leave of absence after they complete their enrollment in the University.

 For the granted leave of absence to take effect, students must have paid the tuition for the semester(s) for which they are granted a leave of absence.
-Students who submitted their leave of absence requests by the last business day of the fourth week from the start of classes must have paid half of the tuition required for the semesters for which they are granted a leave of absence.
-Students who applied for a leave of absence later must have paid all of the tuition required for the semesters for which they are granted a leave of absence.
+Students who submitted their leave of absence requests by the last business day of the fourth week from the start of classes specified for the related semester in the Academic Calendar must have paid half of the tuition required for the semesters for which they are granted a leave of absence.
+Students who applied for a leave of absence later must have paid all of the tuition required for the semesters for which they are granted a leave of absence, and must also fulfill all their outstanding obligations to the University, if available.

 In leave of absence requests for an academic year, the tuition payment is made for two semesters, in the first semester for which the leave of absence is taken.